Provincial Policy Manual:

 Many local governments have recently considered reducing or eliminating residential off-street parking requirements in proximity to frequent transit or central urban areas.

-The new parking legislation restricts local governments' ability to require residential off-street parking in TOAs, except for parking for people with disabilities.
-The legislation also requires local governments to update their parking bylaws by June 30, 2024.
+Beginning June 30, 2024, the new parking legislation restricts local governments' ability to require residential off-street parking in TOAs, except for parking for people with disabilities.
+Local governments must adopt a parking bylaw to reflect this change.
 This does not eliminate all parking.
 Local governments will still be able to require builders and developers to add parking to accommodate people living with disabilities.
 Commercial parking requirements will not be affected within TOAs.
 Builders and developers will be able to propose projects that include residential off-street parking but cannot be required to provide it other than parking spaces for use by people with disabilities.

 All existing requirements for off-street parking or space provisions for accessible vehicle parking, bicycle/micro-mobility parking, loading/unloading, service vehicle access, deliveries, and shared vehicles set by local governments for residential and residential mixed-use developments will still apply.
 Should a property owner opt to provide off-street residential parking spaces, these spaces must adhere to the design standards established by the respective local government.